-This is the form that the City's Water Quality Specialists use when inspecting construction sites.
+This is the form that the City of Edmond's Water Quality Specialists use when inspecting construction sites:

 Download the Inspection Form.

 Permittee Inspection Form

-Construction sites greater than or equal to one acre require an OKR10 Construction General Permit from the Oklahoma Department of Environmental Quality (ODEQ) (2017 version).
+Construction sites greater than or equal to one acre require a OKR10 Construction General Permit from the Oklahoma Department of Environmental Quality (ODEQ) (2017 version).
 The permit requires inspections at least once every 14 days or within 24 hours of a 0.5'' of rainfall.
-If your site is covered under the OKR10, an Inspection Report Template has been designed to assist you create an inspection report form customized to the specific circumstances of your project and that complies with the minimum reporting requirements of OKR10 Part 4.5.13.
-Note that the use of this template is optional; you may use your own inspection report form provided it includes the minimum information required by OKR10 Part 4.5.13.
+If your site is covered under the OKR10, an Inspection Report Template has been designed to assist you create an inspection report form customized to the specific circumstances of your project and that complies with the minimum reporting requirements of OKR10 Part 4.3.13.
+Note that the use of this template is optional; you may use your own inspection report form provided it includes the minimum information required by OKR10 Part 4.3.13.

 Download the Permittee Inspection Form.